 It’s not like I’m lying about anything huge or groundbreaking.
 Lord, knows I’m not doing anything cool enough to need an alibi for.
 I’m just omitting the unnecessary bits.

-Oscar dropped me off at the school like a sack of garbage.
+Oscar drops me off at the school like a sack of garbage.

-He grumbled something that sounded like, “see ya,” nudging me none too gently up the stairs.
-He was gone before I said my own goodbye.
-I squinted to see his long back heading up the street and around a corner.
+He grumbles something that sounds like, “See ya,” nudging me none too gently up the stairs.
+He is gone before I said my own goodbye.

-Oscar’s walk was distinguishable, to say the least.
-The taps of his steps always come in three’s although he only has two feet.
+Oscar’s walk is distinguishable, to say the least.
+The taps of his steps always come in three’s.

 I don’t enter the school.

 Eleanor Beeze School of Dance is a lovely place, I’m sure.
 But something tells me it’s not right for me.
-After my dad signed me up for classes, without asking, I attempted to attend a few of them.
+After my Dad signed me up for classes, without asking, I attempted to attend a few of them.
 After all, it wasn’t cheap.
-Beeze is the best school of dance in town.
+Beeze is the best school of dance in the city.
 It’s an interpretive and creative outlet for wayward youth.
 That’s what the brochure says.